 Abby.
 She had cancer.

 That the kids and God deserved the very best from him.

 On a piece of paper, write down a day-by-day plan for the next week.
 List where you’ll go, what you’ll do after school and on the weekends, who you’ll see.
 Keep track during the week to see how often your plans change.
 Watch for opportunities to talk to other people about Jesus or to help them with a problem.
 Next to your plans, write down ways that you saw God use you, even when your plans changed.

-From Genesis up to the birth of Jesus, each Bible story and symbol in the Jesse Tree teaches families the entire story of the Bible and moves us forward in anticipation of the birth of our Savior.
+From Genesis up to the birth of Jesus, each symbol in the Jesse Tree teaches families God's big story.

 You may love junk food, but your body doesn’t have a spare.
 Check out this song about keeping fit.

 Can you figure out all eleven Kids Corner Bible puzzles?

 Can you solve all fourteen Kids Corner Bible puzzles?